tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/modelbuilder.md

 ### WithHeader
 **v5.1.0**

-Properties of en entity can be marked as a [HEADER](https://docs.ksqldb.io/en/latest/reference/sql/data-definition/#headers) with the model builder's FLUENT API as demonstrated below:
+Properties of en entity can be marked as a [HEADER](https://docs.ksqldb.io/en/latest/reference/sql/data-definition/#headers) with the model builder's fluent API as demonstrated below:

 ```C#
 using ksqlDb.RestApi.Client.FluentAPI.Builders;